Waters-P/Password_Manager/README.md

 This is a password manager.
 It uses an encryption vault to safeguard any password.

-Terminal command to start: ruby Start.rb
+Run ruby app.rb in the terminal.